"They left him there like a dog": A Venezuelan immigrant died at Alligator Alcatraz

 Santiago Ospital

-In addition to Navaz, Rivas' sister, Ada Velasquez, also published a video in which she reported on the death of her brother and asked for help so that his body can be repatriated so that his family can say goodbye to him.
-Likewise, Velasquez commented that the situation in the detention center would be delicate, since the conditions there would not only be harsh, but allegedly "all" of the detainees are suspected of being infected with COVID-19.
+In addition to Navaz, Rivas' sister, Ada Velasquez, also posted a video on Wednesday in which she reported on her brother's death and asked for help so that his body can be repatriated so that his family can say goodbye to him.
+Likewise, Velasquez commented that the situation in the detention center would be delicate, since the conditions there would not only be harsh, but allegedly "all" the detainees would be infected with COVID-19.

 ">